Share this:

 Anthony Munoz Scholarship

-Must be an African American senior in the Archdiocese of Cincinnati and looking to attend a two or four-year university.
+Must be an African American Catholic senior living in the Archdiocese of Cincinnati.
+Students must attend a two-year or four-year university and maintain a 3.0 GPA.

 Cincinnati Aspire Foundation Scholarship

-Must be a male of African American descent graduating from high school and plans to attend an HBCU in the fall after graduation.
+Must be a male of African American descent graduating from high school and attending college in the fall.
+Students should apply regardless of GPA, ACT, SAT score, or class rank.

-Must be an African American student graduating from a Cincinnati Public School and shown leadership or leadership potential in their academic pursuits and personal lives.
+Must be an African American student graduating from a Cincinnati Public School with a minimum 2.5 GPA.
+Students should show leadership or leadership potential in their academic pursuits and personal lives.
+Applicants cannot be relatives of a NAACP committee member or staff.

 Delta Sigma Theta Scholastic Achievement Award

-Must be a female high school senior of African American descent with a 2.75 GPA, demonstrated leadership, and partaken in community service.
+Must be a female high school senior of African American descent with a minimum 2.75 GPA.
+Applicants should demonstrate leadership and partake in community service.
+Academic achievement and financial need are also considered.

 Doris Larkin McAdams Memorial Scholarship Fund

-Must be an African American female high school senior graduating from a Greater Cincinnati area high school and attending an accredited four-year college or university.
+Must be an African American female high school senior graduating from a Greater Cincinnati high school.
+Students must have a minimum 2.5 cumulative GPA.
+Applicants must attend an accredited four-year college or university.

 Helen Lee Gentry Scholarship

-Must be an African American student that lives a Christian lifestyle, exemplifies academic excellence, and contributes to our community.
+Merit-based scholarship for an African American student who lives a Christian lifestyle, exemplifies academic excellence, and contributes to our community.
+There is no minimum GPA or test score.

 Mamie Earl Sells College Scholarship

-Must be an African American high school female in Greater Cincinnati/Northern Kentucky with a 3.0 GPA and demonstrated ability to overcome adversity.
+Must be an African American high school female in Greater Cincinnati/Northern Kentucky with a cumulative 3.0 GPA.
+Applicants must demonstrate an ability to overcome adversity and attend a post-secondary institution.

 Rising Stars Scholarship

-Must have an unweighted 3.0 GPA, a strong commitment to continual education, community involvement (including community service with the foundation), and two letters of recommendation.
+Must have an unweighted 3.0 GPA and a solid commitment to continual education.
+Applicants should also have community involvement (including community service with the foundation).

 Wilma E. Lacy Memorial Scholarship Program